 - Interns are also matched with business mentors across industries in New York City.
 These business professionals guide and advise the students throughout the internship, through regular meetings and conversations, mentors nurture an intern’s personal goals and interests.
 They provide insight into the business world, and demonstrate how individuals with varying careers and backgrounds can support the arts.

 This program, which brings together participants from the arts and business sectors, facilitates arts-business partnerships through leadership development.
 Each intern gains valuable on-the-job training, learning opportunities, and networking specific to both the nonprofit arts sector and the business side of the arts.

 All interns work for ten weeks, full-time, at their respective arts organizations.
-The program begins with an Orientation Event on Monday, June 6, 2016; interns will begin their first day on the job immediately after orientation.
-Specific daily work schedules will be set by individual host organizations, but interns should expect to work full time, Monday - Friday.
+The program begins with an orientation on Friday, June 2, 2017; interns will begin their first day on the job immediately after the June 5, 2017, welcome ceremony and breakfast (intern host supervisors and mentors are invited as well).
+Specific daily work schedules will be set by individual host organizations, but interns should expect to work full time, Monday through Friday.